 - Amazing Scientific Experiment on Water made by Dr. Masaru Emoto – click here to read the article;

 - The Water’s Response To Positive Words – Scientific Experiment By Dr. Masaru Emoto – click here to read the article.

 It has also been scientifically proven that our body consists of more than 60% water.
 Because our body is composed of up to 60% water, the words that are closest to us influence us significantly.
 What other words can be closer to us than our own words?

-It is scientifically proven that, through the mind of a mature person, is crossing almost 60,000 words ever day.
+It is scientifically proven that, through the mind of a mature person, is crossing almost 60,000 words every day.
 This equals to a book.
 Every day, every one of us thinks an entire book.
 These are a lot of words.

 Our own thoughts give us a certain disposition, emotion, vibration which influence the reality around us.
 We interact with the reality every moment, while we think.
-We think so that we can perceive.
-We think so that we can explain things to ourselves.
+We think that we can perceive.
+We think that we can explain things to ourselves.

 We call a brain that uses positive words in the thinking process a happy brain – the positive brain.

 Therefore the “method” through which we construct sentences in our brain is very important.
 The words that you use to talk with yourself, when you explain things to yourself is highly important.
 Also, the words that you use to build sentences in your brain ultimately, overall, make you have a “happy brain” or an “unhappy brain”.
-The brain, as an organ, has the ability to process words and the brain is happy when he bathe in “positive words” (pays with positive words to construct sentences) and unhappy the other way around.
+The brain, as an organ, has the ability to process words and the brain is happy when he bathes in “positive words” (pays with positive words to construct sentences) and unhappy the other way around.

 Negative words are hard, heavy for the structure of the brain, while positive words are lighter.